With Dual Diagnosis Treatment

 Call (855) 209-0799 to get 24/7 help with dual diagnosis treatment.

 Learn MoreCenter For Discovery Glenview is a mental health facility in Glenview, IL, located at 3737 Lawson Road, in the 60026 zip code.
 Center For Discovery Glenview provides residential treatment.
-Center For Discovery Glenview provides cognitive behavioral therapy, couples/family therapy and group therapy to children / adolescents.
+Center For Discovery Glenview provides psychotropic medication, group therapy and dialectical behavior therapy to children / adolescents.
 Center For Discovery Glenview also supports patients with eating disorders.
-Some other services available at Center For Discovery Glenview include diet and exercise counseling, case management and housing services.
+Some other services available at Center For Discovery Glenview include case management, housing services and family psychoeducation.

 Learn MoreMetropolitan Family Services Evanston And Skokie Valley is one of mental health facilities in Skokie, Illinois, located at 5210 Main Street, 60077 zip code.
 Metropolitan Family Services Evanston And Skokie Valley provides telemedicine/telehealth and outpatient treatment.
-Metropolitan Family Services Evanston And Skokie Valley provides individual psychotherapy, dialectical behavior therapy and behavior modification to young adults, children / adolescents and seniors 65 or older.
+Metropolitan Family Services Evanston And Skokie Valley provides activity therapy, cognitive behavioral therapy and individual psychotherapy to young adults, children / adolescents and seniors 65 or older.
 Metropolitan Family Services Evanston And Skokie Valley also supports clients referred from the court/judicial system.
-Additional services provided at Metropolitan Family Services Evanston And Skokie Valley include education services, family psychoeducation and case management.
+Additional services provided at Metropolitan Family Services Evanston And Skokie Valley include case management, education services and family psychoeducation.

 Learn MoreCall (855) 209-0799 to get 24/7 help with dual diagnosis treatment.